CapriaFranco/vit-gestor/README.en.md

 - Select the game system (6:0, 4:2, 5:1)
 - Add members with their positions
 - Choose jersey color (with duplicate validation)
+- View all registered teams organized by cycles

 ## 🚀 Installation